-The trout fishing at Convict Lake can be almost as good as its stunning scenery surrounding it.
+The trout fishing at Convict Lake can be almost as good as the stunning scenery surrounding it.

 The lake is nestled in a bowl in the Eastern Sierra at an elevation over 7,500 feet, with taller mountains looming above.
 Just a short 2-mile drive from the main highway, access is open from April through November.